Travelingo-AU/travelingo-api/README.md

 - Make sure you have Ruby 2.5.1 installed on your computer.
 Do this by: https://dev.to/andy/installing-ruby-250--2pe1
 - install gems with `bundle install`
 - read carefully `/.env` file and make desirable corrections in `.env.*` files for each environment.
 For example, `APP_URL` should be set in production to make Slack notifications links lead to the correct URL.
+- run ``rake db:create db:migrate`` to setup database

+# Admin

+On a fresh installation you may want to create admin user.
+To do this in development env, just run ``rake db:seed``

+In production environment you need to pass additional flag: ``FORCE_DB_SEED=1 rake db:seed`` this is done to prevent occasional DB clean.

+See [db/seeds.rb](blob/master/db/seeds.rb) for admin credentials used.

+**Don't forget to use admin panel to change email/password in production mode ASAP!**

 # Firebase